thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

 So unless you have an important reason to minimize downside risk in the short term, it makes sense to invest the entire giant pile of money right away, even if your market timing is really bad.

-Here is the pyramid chart for DCA:
+Here is the chart for DCA:

 <div class="graphic-title">

-#### S&P 500 Returns Matrix - Yearly Investments with DCA
+### S&P 500 Returns Matrix - Yearly Investments with DCA

 </div>